MediConfusion: Can you trust your AI radiologist? Probing the reliability of multimodal medical foundation models

-The prevailing approach to incorporate visual information in MLLM training is to leverage contrastive language-image pretrained models as frozen image encoders.
-CLIP \citep{radford2021learning}, and its variants \citep{cherti2023reproducible}, are trained on internet-scale paired image-text data, and thus its representations are readily aligned with natural language, and thus can be effectively combined with language models.
-The frozen representations are then typically adapted to the feature space of the language model using MLP heads \citep{liu2024visual}, Q-Former \citep{li2022blip}, cross-attention \citep{alayrac2022flamingo} or other mechanisms.
-The image encoder acts as the "eye" of the MLLM as it directly determines what visual information will enter the model.
+\textbf{Encoding visual information in MLLMs --} The prevailing approach to incorporate visual information in MLLM training leverages contrastive language-image pretrained models as frozen image encoders.
+CLIP \citep{radford2021learning}, and its variants \citep{cherti2023reproducible}, are trained on internet-scale paired image-text data, and thus its representations are readily aligned with natural language, and can be effectively combined with language models.
+The frozen representations are then adapted to the feature space of the language model using MLP heads \citep{liu2024visual}, Q-Former \citep{li2022blip}, cross-attention \citep{alayrac2022flamingo} or other mechanisms.
+The image encoder acts as the "eye" of the MLLM as it directly determines what visual information enter the model.
 In fact, imperfect compression of relevant visual information is a dominant issue with contemporary MLLMs, resulting in object hallucinations \citep{li2023evaluating, gunjal2024detecting}, fundamental errors in spatial reasoning \citep{kamath2023s}, and inability to understand inter-object relationships \citep{wu2024evaluating}.

 As the distribution of general 'internet data' and medical image-text data is markedly different, CLIP may be unable to capture the intricate structure of medical images with fidelity sufficient for reliable performance.
 Researchers have proposed CLIP-like models pretrained on large-scale medical data better suited as image encoders for medical MLLMs.
 LLaVA-Med leverages BiomedCLIP \citep{zhang2023biomedclip}, a foundation model designed for biomedical image-text processing that has been pretrained on PMC-15M.
 MedVInT uses PMC-CLIP \citep{lin2023pmc}, a CLIP-style model pretrained on PMC-OA with $1.6M$ medical image-caption pairs.
 The limitations of image encoders in medical MLLMs have attracted less attention than in the general domain, which is especially troubling due to the safety-critical nature of healthcare applications.
 Thus, the lack of in-depth understanding of the shortcomings and possible failure modes of the image encoder in the medical MLLM pipeline is an exceedingly pressing concern.